bioFAM/MOFA2/README.md

 Error in py_module_import(module, convert = convert) :
  ModuleNotFoundError: No module named 'mofapy2'
 ```
 First thing: restart R and try again.
-If the error still holds, this means that either:
-(1) you did not install the mofa Python package (see instructions above).
-(2) you have multiple python installations and R is not detecting the correct one where mofa is installed.
-You need to find out the right Python interpreter, which usually will be the one you get when running `which python` in the terminal.
-You can test if the mofa packaged is installed by running INSIDE python: `import mofapy2`.
-Once everything is figured out, specify the following at the beginning of your R script:
+If the error still holds, this means that either you did not install the mofapy2 Python package (see instructions above), or you have multiple Python installations and R is not detecting the correct one where mofapy2 is installed.
+You need to find out the right Python interpreter (which usually will be the one you get when running `which python` in the terminal) and specify the following at the beginning of your R script:
 ```
 library(reticulate)
 use_python("YOUR_PYTHON_PATH", required=TRUE)
 ```
 You can also use `use_conda` instead of `use_python` if you work with conda environments.
-Read more about the [reticulate](https://rstudio.github.io/reticulate/) package and [how it integrates Python and R](https://rstudio.github.io/reticulate/articles/versions.html)
+For details read more about the [reticulate](https://rstudio.github.io/reticulate/) package.

 **(3.2) I get the following error when installing the R package:**
 ```